Hackney carriage: Driver qualification

+In London, hackney-carriage drivers have to pass a test called The Knowledge to demonstrate that they have an intimate knowledge of the geography of London streets, important buildings, etc. Elsewhere in the UK, councils have their own regulations.
+Some merely require a driver to pass a DBS disclosure and have a reasonably clean driving licence, while others use their own local versions of London's The Knowledge test.

 Black cabs

 Though there has never been law requiring London's taxis to be black, they were, since the end of the Second World War, sold in a standard colour of black.
 This, in the 1970s gave rise within the minicab trade to the nickname 'black cab' and it has become common currency.
-However, before Second World War, London's cabs were seen in a variety of colours.
+However, before the Second World War, London's cabs were seen in a variety of colours.
 They are produced in a variety of colours, sometimes in advertising brand liveries (see below).
 Fifty golden cabs were produced for the Queen's Golden Jubilee celebrations in 2002.